casimir10/Personal-Site/README.md

 - CSS File
 - Folder containing any images,videos, etc.

-This was an exercise in basic web development and styling for seldf advertising.
+This was an exercise in basic web development and styling for self advertising.